 DAY 2: The Ultimate BKK tour

 It's a super early start today - but you won't mind at all because you're off on a half-day tour of World Heritage site Angkor Wat.
-Head back 1,000 years and explore these incredible marvels of human endeavour.
+Head back 1,000 years to explore these incredible marvels of human endeavour.
 This is a truly inspiring site that must be seen to be believed, better still we will be seeing it at sunrise!
 [Meals: B]

 Now that you have been amazed by one of the beautiful historical sites Cambodia has to offer, it's time to check out where you will be all week.
-We will be working alongside one of the many NGO's in Siem Reap and Depending on the project you choice you will either be supporting the Khmer Teachers in school or helping the local community on one of our development projects.
+We will be working alongside one of the many NGOs in Siem Reap and depending on the project you choice you will either be supporting the Khmer Teachers in school or helping the local community on one of our development projects.
 Whichever you have decided to do it will definitely be a memorable experience and we guarantee all your hard work will help the surrounding community.
 [Meals: B, L] **Please ensure you have chosen your project before you leave for your tour and informed our bookings team.**

 Note: Accommodation on the Thursday night in Siem Reap is included so you can arrange onward transport for any time the following day (Friday)